MarkusP1/Critical-Mass-CC/README.md

  ### [Brittany Chiang](https://github.com/bchiang7)
   Brittany Chiang's repo was shown to me by a professor while we were discussing project ideas.

   What inspired me was the design and experience of her spotify app and personal website.
 She was able to cleanly convey information in a visually appealing way that was simple and easy to follow.
+She was able to take advantage of the entire screen width without cluttering and used color schemes and contrast to highlight specific areas.

+ On top of the design aspect, the APIs she has used and the sheer number of high-quality projects has inspired me to develop more creative and unique personal projects myself.
-  ### ML Avalanche Prediction [Repository](https://github.com/SBeairsto/Avalanche_project) and [App](https://avalanche.shinyapps.io/seatosky/?fbclid=IwAR3DoIDe5qAXSPFprox-04GYM2GWhihwrptnqdl-4tnjpH2XwAIUwnkWeHw)
+  ### ML Avalanche Forecasting [Repository](https://github.com/SBeairsto/Avalanche_project) and [App](https://avalanche.shinyapps.io/seatosky/?fbclid=IwAR3DoIDe5qAXSPFprox-04GYM2GWhihwrptnqdl-4tnjpH2XwAIUwnkWeHw)

   ### Kurzgesagt: [Site](https://kurzgesagt.org/) and [Youtube](https://www.youtube.com/channel/UCsXVk37bltHxD1rDPwtNM8Q)

 ## Focus